Guide to building an effective employee experience strategy

 Information technology plays a major role in an employee experience strategy because of its triple impact on the day-to-day experiences of employees.
 First, IT is usually the mechanism through which employees carry out their own HR transactions and interact with the HR department.
 Second, IT applications are the means by which many employees do most of their work.
 Third, technology is often the primary tool that HR, departmental managers and executives use expressly to analyze and manage the employee experience itself.

 Besides the aforementioned engagement and collaboration tools, there are many applications that support the employee experience.
 The human resource management system (HRMS, aka HRIS) is the system that handles most of the HR transactions that employees need to make, such as changing their withholding tax or requesting tuition reimbursement.
 An HRMS that makes it hard to request or execute transactions or, worse, does them incorrectly is a major detractor from a positive employee experience.
-Service management tools, such as HR help desks, can make the process of requesting or executing changes go much more smoothly.
+Service management tools such as HR help desks can make the process of requesting or executing changes go much more smoothly.
 An intranet can be the friendly, familiar entry point to an employee's entire roster of applications while serving as a communication channel for sharing news and other transmitters of company culture.
 Health and wellness apps and websites can boost employees' well-being and demonstrate that the organization cares about them.

 Some organizations are now trying to take a more holistic and integrated approach to improving the employee experience by further automating the HR processes that employees encounter most often in their journeys.
 They're doing so by adding HR chatbots, AI and HR-specific workflows -- all intended to automate employees' HR requests.
 Some are calling in systems integrators to tie together their disparate HR and ERP systems to create a de facto employee experience platform.
-Vendors of helpdesk and human capital management software are gradually assembling such platforms or providing comparable capabilities.
+Vendors of help desk and human capital management software are gradually assembling such platforms or providing comparable capabilities.

-The experiences employees have while using their organization's IT infrastructure and software are sometimes called the digital employee experience and are increasingly considered part of employee experience strategy.
+The experiences employees have while using their organization's IT infrastructure and software are sometimes called the digital employee experience and are increasingly considered part of the employee experience strategy.
 Ensuring positive experiences requires putting the needs of the employee front and center when planning technology purchases.
 One way to do so is for HR and IT to work in close partnership -- not just when it comes time to implement new HR technology.

 Digital adoption platforms, which embed instructions right inside the applications employees use at work, can ease onboarding and make the experience of using office systems more productive and enjoyable.

-The bottom line is that having a strategy for planning and implementing a complete digital workplace can go a long way to improving the overall employee experience.
+The bottom line is that having a strategy for planning and implementing a complete digital workplace transformation can go a long way to improving the overall employee experience.

 These seven statistics show how you can reshape your employee experience.